ANFTechTeam/ANFCapacityManager/linux/README.md

 ## Email Notifications

+Email notifications depend on an SMTP relay.
+Configure the SMTP settings in the config (config.ps1) file.

 The ANFCapacityManager Agent will send Email notifications for the following events:
 - Volume Autogrow Trigger, sent when a volume has reached the specified full threshold and the ANFCapacityManager logic app has been called
 - Volume Max Size Reached, sent when a volume has reached the specified full threshold and has already reached the maximum size specified